 Year: 2018 Director: Lorna Tucker Rotten Tomatoes: 76 percent

-Westwood: Punk, Icon, Activist highlights the multifaceted and fascinating career of Vivienne Westwood.
+Westwood: Punk, Icon, Activist highlights the multifaceted and fascinating career of the late great icon Vivienne Westwood.
 The documentary covers many angles, from Westwood's beginnings in the punk scene with Sex Pistols manager Malcolm McLaren, to her distinctive fashion label and activist campaigns.

 The First Monday in May